 Back in September, a long-time friend of mine, Matt Szczygiel of MJS Live Productions, was working as the Dimmer Technician for Luke Combs’ 2019 tour.
 Around then, he contacted me with the promise of a potential project for the upcoming year.
 A while back, Matt had overheard a conversation between members of Luke’s creative and video team.
 At the time, there was no video content on the wall during Luke’s #1 hit song: Beer Never Broke My Heart - The title track of the tour - just IMAG, or live shots of the show; And they wanted content.

-From December until January we worked to create, review, tweak, and finalize our content, building every bit from scratch, film scenes where we could, and source stock video components.
-The process involved vector creation, photo manipulation, content sourcing, and culminated in assembly in After Effects and Premiere.
+From December until January we worked to create, review, tweak and finalize our content, building every bit from scratch, filming scenes where we could, and sourcing stock video components.
+The process involved vector creation, photo manipulation, content sourcing, and culminated in the assembly in After Effects and Premiere.
 Near the end of January, with solid rough versions in hand, it was time to travel to Nashville for tech rehearsals.

 Working alongside Luke’s production manager Jerry Slone and Lighting Designer Kevin Northrop of Silver Bullets Design, and with approval from Luke’s Manager Chris Kappy of Make Wake Productions, we worked all hours to take our rough versions and develop them into usable finals.
 We flew in Zac Gaetano of NBC Universal to assist in shooting one video for the song Angels Working Overtime during this period as well.
 We worked tirelessly to perfect details, and there was no shortage of late nights.
 One concept was even scrapped.
 Yet, by the end of the week, Luke himself emerged to participate in a full, technical run of the show, including visuals.
 Our work was complete, and accepted with accolades from all parties involved.